stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 by querying the installed library's registry directly rather than relying on documentation.

-**Feature identification is a mean-activation heuristic.** The current approach flags features that are on average most active across factual QA prompts.
-This is a reasonable first approximation but likely captures some domain or syntactic features that correlate with factual content rather than encoding factual correctness directly.
+**Feature identification.** The current approach flags across factual QA prompts.
+This is a reasonable first attempt but did not yeild good results.Using true / false questions could help identifying the truth centers more effectively.
-The control condition provides a partial guard against this, but a contrastive probe would be more principled.

 ### 4.3 What Would Change Our Interpretation